AndyA/jsonpath-lifter/README.md

 Set `leaf` to force the `src` JSONPath to match only leaf nodes - i.e. not nodes containing an object or an array.

+## Performance

+Behind the scenes `jsonpath-lifter` uses [`jsonpath-faster`](https://www.npmjs.com/package/jsonpath-faster) which compiles JSONPath expressions into Javascript and caches the resulting functions.
+All of the `src` JSONPaths in a lifter are compiled into a single Javascript function which then dispatches to callbacks which handle the outcome of each rule.
+It's designed to be as fast and efficient as possible and is used in production as part of a processing pipeline which handles millions of complex documents an hour.

 ## License

 [MIT](LICENSE)